kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

           // The Passport authenticator name
           authenticator: 'StrategyConstructor',

-          // Options provided to the strategy constructor at instantiation
-          strategyOptions: {},

-          // Options provided to the authenticate function during the authentication process
-          authenticateOptions: {
-            scope: []
-          },

           // The list of fields that have to be provided in the credentials
           fields: ['login', 'password']
         },
         methods: {
-          // (optional) The name of the afterRegister function
           afterRegister: 'afterRegister',
-          // The name of the create function
           create: 'create',
-          // The name of the delete function
           delete: 'delete',
-          // The name of the exists function
           exists: 'exists',
-          // (optional) The name of the getById function
           getById: 'getById',
-          // (optional) The name of the getInfo function
           getInfo: 'getInfo',
-          // The name of the update function
           update: 'update',
-          // The name of the validate function
           validate: 'validate',
-          // The name of the verify function
           verify: 'verify'
         }
       }